The World’s Most Expensive Hobby (Part 2)

 There’s plenty of excitement to be gained watching your stocks positions go up and down over time.
 And of course, you’ll never forget that one big play that netted you enough to buy that first car.
 But is all this effort productive?
 Or is it just an expensive way to pass one’s time?

 It didn’t take Goldilocks too long to figure out that among the three bowls of porridge, the middle one was the one that was the best choice; not too cold, not too warm, just right.

 When it comes to investing, an analogous situation arises: one can participate too much, too little, or just enough.
 However, investing “just enough” for many investors is easier said than done.

 It’s clear how participating too little can lead to missed opportunity.
-Quite simply, if you are never invested, your hard-earned capital will continue to lose purchasing power time, becoming less valuable year after year.
+Quite simply, if you are never invested, your hard-earned capital will continue to lose purchasing power over time, becoming less valuable year after year.

 But what’s wrong with investing too much?
 Or rather too often?
 As it turns out, being too active with an investment portfolio can lead to chasing returns in the short-run; and over the long-run, this can lead to underperformance.
 But let’s actually dive into the research on this topic and see for ourselves the impact that this type of behavior can have.